-Yamoussa Camara is currently leading the African Music and Dance Ensemble (Mus 0660).
+Yamoussa Camara leads the African Music and Dance Ensemble (Mus 0660).

 The Pitt African Ensemble was founded in 1983 by Ghanaian ethnomusicologist Willie O. Anku as an African drumming ensemble.
 Presently directed by Gavin Steingo, the ensemble is now known as the Pitt African Music and Dance Ensemble (PAMDE) and specializes in music and dance from Africa.
 It introduces students to various techniques of drumming, dancing, and other artistic expressions of Africa.
 Through drumming, voice, dance, and other musical and visual art forms, this ensemble brings to the stage a unique African theatrical experience.
 PAMDE is also associated with a recognized student organization known as the Pitt African Drumming Club, in which members of various departments come together to share and celebrate the performing arts and cultures of Africa.